Configuration variables allow you to provide runtime configuration to the host OS and supervisor. These variables all begin with

 To define a custom fleet configuration variable, scroll past the automatically populated variables, then click the Add custom variable button in the lower-right corner:

-As before, a dialog pops up giving you the option to define a name and value (remember, all config variable names must begin with
+A dialog pops up giving you the option to define a name and value (remember, all config variable names must begin with

 RESIN_).
 Click Add to apply: